UM-Bridge/umbridge/README.md

 ### Python server

-In order to provide a model server, again the httpmodel.py module can be used.
+In order to provide a model server, again the umbridge.py module can be used.

 First the model needs to be defined by specifying its input and output sizes as well as the actual model evaluation.
 The latter is implemented in the ```__call__``` method.

 ```
-class TestModel(httpmodel.Model):
+class TestModel(umbridge.Model):

     def get_input_sizes(self):
         return [1]